 There are different types of trumpet but the most standard is a Bb trumpet with three valves.

-Brass players often switch between different brass instruments, and brass teachers will specialize but overall be able to teach a range of brass.
-The principal of playing a brass instrument is broadly the same.
+Brass players often switch between different brass instruments, and brass teachers will specialise but overall be able to teach a range of brass.
+The principal of playing any brass instrument is broadly the same.
 Brass instruments will have a mouthpiece that the player blows through to create the sound.
 There are many different mouthpieces, but a standard student brass instrument will come with an appropriate mouthpiece for the instrument.
 As with woodwind, a lot of focus in the first lessons will be on the embouchure and the sound created.
 The embouchure is the correct positioning of the mouth to blow the instrument.
 Without this and the proper technique for breathing a student is less likely to make good progress.
 A good teacher will focus on the embouchure and breathing throughout all the learning journey of a student.
 You can never practice enough, and different notes will require different positioning of the mouth and different types of music will require different techniques for blowing the instrument and breathing.

 The trumpet has a long history and can be traced back to 1500BC.
 A form of trumpet was found in Tutankhamen’s tomb in Egypt.
 Early trumpets have even been found made of silver or metal which is quite astounding.
 Traditionally the trumpet was used to be a form of entertainment but also as a sound to alert villagers of an important event.